Interactive Question Answering Systems: Literature Review: Question Answering Approaches

-where emerges a not balanced QA community interest.
-Research efforts are almost totally focused on improving QASs performances, while a very few works emphasize statistical analysis about usability and interaction.
+Table \ref{tab:works_over_sec2} also depicts the distribution of publications among the aforementioned challenges, \updated{where an unbalanced QA community interest emerges}.
+Research efforts are almost totally focused on improving QAS performances, while very few works emphasize statistical analysis \updated{of} usability and interaction.
 Implementation modalities and algorithms still have shortcomings in reaching strong performances about not specialized QASs, that is the IQA field is far to be solved.
 To underline this evidence we see a lower interest in User Experience, Trust, and Transparency challenges.